When the time comes

 Putting an animal to sleep is not an easy topic to talk about or even think about.
 As pet owners ourselves, we know it’s like losing a member of the family.

-Providing the right care at the end of a pet’s life is the last and possibly greatest thing we can do for them.
 Although unpleasant, it is a good idea to plan ahead in order to avoid rushed decisions under these most difficult, upsetting circumstances.

 We’ll give you as much advice and support as possible, so that you can make the difficult, but informed decision.
 You’ll have the opportunity to ask our vets and nurses as many questions as you like.